project-flogo/rules/examples/flogo/creditcard/README.md

 This example demonstrates rule based processing of credit card application.
 In this example three tuples are used, tuples description is given below.

-* `UserAccount` tuple is always stored in network, while the other tuples `NewAccount` and `UpdateCibil` are removed after usage as ttl is given as 30secs and 0.
+* `UserAccount` tuple is always stored in network, while the other tuples `NewAccount` and `UpdateCibil` are removed after usage as ttl is given as 0.
-* During startup Name Tom is asserted into network.

 ## Usage